mattijn/topojson/docs/how-it-works.md

 ## Topology

-The sixt and last step is Topology.
+The sixth and last step is Topology.
 The Topology class passes the data first _down_ towards the Extract and subsequently Join, Cut, Dedup and Hashmap class, before starting the Topology phase.

 <img src="images/topology.png" width="450px"/>